VertexF/ObsidianNotes/Vaulty/6 - Main Notes/Creating descriptor sets.md

 }
 ```

 Then we can allocate a set of descriptor sets.
-The function **vkAllocateDescriptorSets** expect there to be a identical set of descriptor set layouts in the **VkDescriptorSetAllocateInfo** struct which is why we had to copy/move them in our std::vector allocation.
+The function **vkAllocateDescriptorSets** expects there to be a identical set of descriptor set layouts in the **VkDescriptorSetAllocateInfo** struct which is why we had to copy/move them in our std::vector allocation for each image count.

 We don't have to destroy these descriptor sets they will be cleaned up with the descriptor pool.